 After all, could the majority of people get it wrong?
-Is it really possible for this multitude of people be celebrating something that goes against the very teaching of Jesus Christ?
+Is it really possible for this multitude of people to celebrate something that goes against the very teaching of Jesus Christ?

-Problem no. 1: Commercialization of Christmas
+Truth no. 1: Commercialization of Christmas

 The economic profit of Christmas has been proven to be so strong that Christmas has been zealously promoted by merchants and businessmen.
 Though some Christians denounce the commercialization of Christmas, we cannot deny the fact that it was the very thing that made it so popular in the first place.

-Problem no. 2: Much of Christmas traditions and customs have nothing to do with Jesus’ birth
+Truth no. 2: Much of Christmas traditions and customs have nothing to do with Jesus’ birth

 Ask yourself, what does Santa Claus, along with his elves and flying reindeer, have to do with Christmas?
 How about the greenery, mistletoe, Christmas tree, and yule log?
-All these has nothing to do with the birth of Christ.
+All these have nothing to do with the birth of Christ.

-Problem no. 3: Christmas has its pagan roots
+Truth no. 3: Christmas has its pagan roots

 Do you know that the Bible talks about Christmas trees?
 Read Jeremiah 10:2-5.
 You will read that it is part of ancient pagan practices that the Bible STRONGLY condemns.